ietf-wg-acme/acme/draft-ietf-acme-acme.md

 different link relations {{!RFC5988}}.

 The "up" link relation is used with challenge resources to indicate the authorization resource to which a challenge belongs.
-It is also used from certificate resources to indicate a resource from which the client may fetch a chain of CA certificates that could be used to validate the certificate in the original resource.
+It is also used, with some media types, from certificate resources to indicate a resource from which the client may fetch a chain of CA certificates that could be used to validate the certificate in the original resource.

 The "index" link relation is present on all resources other than the directory and indicates the URL of the directory.